Prathush-Kumar/Prathush-Kumar/README.md

 .
 Repository: <a href="https://github.com/Prathush-Kumar/Flight-Booking-System">Link of repository</a>

-# 🚶‍♂️ Hospital Appointment Booking System
+# 🚶‍♂️ Integrated Hospital Management and Doctor Consultation Request

 .
-Description: Developed a Hospital Appointment System
+Description: A desktop-based application designed to simplify hospital operations by managing patient appointments, doctor schedules, and staff information efficiently using Java Swing and JavaSwings

 .
-Technologies: Java
+Technologies: Java, java-Swings, OOPS

 .
-Repository: <a href="https://github.com/Prathush-Kumar/Hospital-Appointment-System">Link of repository</a>
+Repository: <a href="https://github.com/Prathush-Kumar/Integrated-Hospital-Management-and-Doctor-Consultation-Request">Link of repository</a>

 <hr>